When I was 27 years old, I had a wake-up call.

 I messaged every AP coordinator in my area that I could find after using this site to find them.
 I explained to them my age, situation, plan, and my level of preparation.
 I think I messaged maybe 10.
 I remember 2 got back to me: one to tell me that it wasn’t possible because I’m a man and they’re an all-girls school, and another to tell me that she was fine with it.

 I sat for the AP exam in both physics and calculus, after preparing for them extensively.
-I was a 27 year old man, in army uniform (I had National Guard drills that afternoon), taking the test in a room full of high school students.
+I was a 27-year-old man, in army uniform (I had National Guard drills that afternoon), taking the test in a room full of high school students.

 Unfortunately, I didn’t score high enough to grab credit for anything, but it did teach me a valuable lesson: most of the rules and limitations are only suggestions.
-I don’t know if I’m the only adult student who thought of taking the AP exams to get credit, but I based on everything I read and research, I’m likely one of the only ones to ever go through with it.
+I don’t know if I’m the only adult student who thought of taking the AP exams to get credit, but based on everything I read and research, I’m likely one of the only ones to ever go through with it.

 See What Credit Is Offered For SAT and SAT II Scores

 I came across some schools that offered credit if you achieved a certain score on the SAT or SAT II.
-There are no rules that say you can’t take the these exams as an adult.
+There are no rules that say you can’t take these exams as an adult.
 As long as you pay Collegeboard.org their money, they don’t even care if you show up for the exam.

 If your degree program offers credit for a certain score in any of the SAT exams, I strongly recommended picking up a study book and registering for the exam.
 You can save yourself a lot of money and time if you’re willing to do the work and take the tests.

-Take What Classes Online That You Can
+Take Classes Online If You Can

 I once took a public speaking class online.
 I didn’t want to take the class, but it was the most insidious type of school requirements–the type that the school won’t accept any transfer credit for.
 So I had to take it.
 The good news is that online classes, for the most part, are notoriously easy.